This article covers:

 Display Your Product Roadmap

 The next step is to maintain your product roadmap accessible to all team members.
-One approach to accomplish this is to post a publically viewable product road map.
+One approach to accomplish this is to post a publicly viewable product roadmap.

 Product Managers may use publicly available product roadmaps to ensure that everyone on the team understands where the product is going and what planning tools and tactics are employed.